kisan-khatri/Potts-Model-Cooperativity/Necessary Files/READMD.md

 ### 2. How to Use
 1. Run 'cooperativity.py' to generate the histogram of double mutant cycles.
     Output file: max_dde_with_pdb.tsv
-2. Use max_dde_with_pdb.tsv to extract the top 10 most cooperative double mutations (most_cooperative.py)
+2. Use max_dde_with_pdb.tsv to extract the top 10 most cooperative double mutations (using the script 'most_cooperative.py')
-3. For details on how the distance matrix is computed, see the folder: dist_abl1_2v7a_extra.
+3. For details on how the distance matrix is computed, see the corresponding README.md in this folder: dist_abl1_2v7a_extra.

 ### 3. Reference for Fitting the Potts Model
 Mi3GPU was used for Potts model inference: